 - Make heart-healthy eating choices.
 Heart-healthy eating can help lower your risk or prevent a stroke.

 - Manage stress.
 Use techniques to lower your stress levels.

+If you or someone in your family has had a stroke, be sure to tell your doctor.
+By knowing your family history of stroke, you may be able to lower your risk factors and prevent or delay a stroke.
 If you’ve had a transient ischemic attack (TIA), don’t ignore it.
-It’s important for your doctor to find the cause of the TIA so you can take steps to prevent a stroke.
+TIAs are warnings, and it’s important for your doctor to find the cause of the TIA so you can take steps to prevent a stroke.